When you have pain in your neck or upper back that you’ve never felt before, you might have a herniated cervical disk.

 What Does ‘Herniated’ Mean?

-The disks between vertebrae contain a gel-like substance in the center of them.
-The outer part of a disk is made up of fibrous cartilage that keeps the gel contained.
+The disks between vertebrae contain a gel-like substance in their centers.
+The outer part of each disk is made up of fibrous cartilage that keeps the gel contained.

 When the outer part gets tears or splits, the gel can poke out.
 This is what it means for a disk to become herniated.

 A herniated disk is also called a “ruptured disk” or a “slipped disk.”
 You can think of it like a jelly doughnut whose filling has squirted out.